 Communication breakdown: Even with a full team that works on-site in the same location, there will be gaps in communication.
 Adding a new layer with remote workers creates additional challenges to keeping everybody informed and on the same page.
 For example, casual conversations in the halls or the breakroom could lead to decisions and actions being taken without the remote members of the team knowing what is going on.

-Lack of buy-in: Even after a year of working remotely, not everybody thinks it’s a good idea to let workers continue working from home while others return to the office.
+Lack of buy-in: Despite the many benefits of a hybrid work model, not everybody thinks it’s a good idea to let workers continue working from home while others return to the office.
 If you don’t have leadership buy-in, or if there is the perception that people who work from home are goofing off, it will be nearly impossible to work as a hybrid team.
 Rules need to be changed and strict structures relaxed a bit to accommodate a flexible environment.

 How do you achieve effective teamwork in a hybrid workplace?

-Even though it can be challenging, here are some tips to help you to foster teamwork in your hybrid team.
+Even though it can be challenging, here are some tips to help you to foster teamwork in your hybrid work model.

 Create a remote-first work environment

 Whether employees work from home one or two days per week, five days per week, or choose to go to the office every day, the work culture should be the same for all.
-These simple tips can help you to foster a remote-first environment:
+These simple tips can help you to foster a remote-first hybrid work model:

 1. Use tools that can be accessed from anywhere